benjamingreenberg/issue-bot/README.md

 ID, which is a bunch of random characters, and can be found in its URL: https<nolink>://docs.google.com/spreadsheets/d/`SHEET_ID_IS_HERE`/edit#gid

+Short codes can only contain letters, numbers, spaces, and the following special characters *! ? @ ' " . ; & \ / | @*

+The *Tips* section below has some suggestions when picking Short Codes.

 ### Cloud Functions

 Create a Google Cloud Platform project if you don't already have one that you